Banana Gingerbread Loaf

 A selection of baking ingredients on a counter: frozen bananas, eggs, butter, baking soda, spices, brown sugar, flour, cocoa powder, baking powder, heavy cream, and kitchen containers.

-How To Make Banana Gingerbread
+How To Make A Banana Gingerbread Loaf

 This is a brief overview of the recipe.
 The full list of ingredients and step-by-step instructions are in the recipe card below.

-2. In a large bowl, beat the butter and sugar together until fluffy, and then beat in the eggs.
-Mix in the mashed bananas and the molasses.
+2. In a large bowl, beat the butter and sugar together until fluffy, then beat in the eggs.

 A loaf of chocolate banana bread sits on parchment paper atop a wooden cutting board, with two slices cut and placed in front.
 A colorful floral napkin is partially visible in the corner.